Nuts & Bolts: Fees & Other

-Your Private Reporting Page is your window into your investments and their performance.
+The First Samuel Client Portal is your window into your investments and their performance.
 It's assessable at any time through our website with your own secure username and password.

 - Flash after-tax performance report for the fiscal year just ended - Early July

 - Personal Investment Report on your portfolio(s) - Early August